carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 on a patch, but only people with Subversion write access can approve it.

 There is a web based code review tool that can optionally be used for code reviews.
-See the documentation on `Code Reviews with Phabricator <Phabricator.html>`_.
+See :doc:`Phabricator`.

 Code Owners
 -----------